Court dress: Brazil

 Justices of the Supreme Federal Court wear a black robe, usually worn open.
 These robes are mandatory under article 16 of the Internal Regulations of the Supreme Federal Court and are made of satin.
 Similar robes are worn in other courts.
 Lawyers wear a robe when addressing judges.

 China

-Recent changes to Chinese courts have led to a more formal dress code.
-Business suits or black gowns (with a red stripe on the front) are replacing the military look of the Chinese court system.

-Judges of the supreme court wear black robes with a red strip with buttons.
+Recent changes to Chinese courts have led to a more formal dress code, replacing the military look of the Chinese court system.
+Judges wear black robes with a red strip with buttons.
 The buttons are gold with the top button having the seal of the People's Republic of China.

+Hong Kong

+Under the "one country, two systems" principle, Hong Kong remains a common law jurisdiction.
+Court dress in Hong Kong practically remains unchanged from its British colonial era and is similar to court dress in England and Wales pre-2008.
+English legal traditions are well preserved, such as wigs are still worn as part of the ceremonies during the ceremonial opening of the legal year.
+Judges of the High Court of Hong Kong wore wigs; those of the Hong Kong Court of Final Appeal, however, do not wear wigs, but only gowns with lace jabot, similar to those worn on the International Court of Justice.

 Czech Republic

 Legal professionals in court wear a black robe with coloured elements.
 The colour depends on the profession – purple (judges of common courts), red (state prosecutors) and blue (attorneys).
 Attorneys only wear robes in criminal proceedings and in all proceedings before the Constitutional Court, the Supreme Court, and the Supreme Administrative Court.
 Judges of these courts wear specific robes.